ADA - Self Assessments & Transition Plans - Simsbury ***Session Full***

 Learning Objectives:

-• Understand applicable laws, regulations, policies, guidelines, and standards pertaining to accessibility for persons with disabilities in the public right-of-way.
+• Understand applicable laws, regulations, polices, guidelines, and standards pertaining to accessibility for persons with disabilities in the public right-of-way.

-• Be familiar with enforcement activities and civil case summaries and how they relate to roadway agencies, ADA self-evaluations, and transition plans.
+• Be familiar with related enforcement and civil case summaries.

-• Understand the requirements for performing ADA self-evaluations and transition plans.
+• Understand the requirements for performing ADA self-evaluations and transitions plans.

-• Identify and experience some of the challenges in the PROW faced by persons with disabilities.
+• Identify and experience challenges faced by persons with disabilities in the PROW.

 Who Should Attend: